-- Air/Hotel Packages should be avoided unless purchased through Egencia Corporate Travel, Purdue University's preferred online booking tool.
+Air/Hotel vacation packages should be avoided when booking outside Concur Travel & Expense.
 The Internal Revenue Service requires that expenses be itemized.
-Generally online tools such as Expedia, Orbitz, Priceline, etc give one total for both air and hotel.
-In addition, changes or cancellations are usually not allowable in the leisure online booking tools.
+Generally online tools such as Expedia, Orbitz, Priceline, etc., give one total for both air and hotel; therefore, it is difficult to easily define any personal days.
+In addition, changes or cancellations are generally not allowable in the leisure online booking tools.

-If the university pays for an airfare ticket and it cannot be used, the unused ticket should be kept in the department business office to be used for the next available trip taken by the traveler.
-A copy of the original ticket should be attached to the Form 25 for reimbursement.
-Be sure to check with the airline to see if the ticket can be exchanged.
+If the university pays for an airfare ticket and it cannot be used, the unused ticket should be exchanged for the next available trip taken by the traveler.
+A copy of the original ticket and exchange receipt should be attached to the expense report in Concur for reimbursement.

 Occasionally an employee may take a trip that includes both personal and business travel.